top of page

 Our rebranding isn't just about a new look; it’s about a new voice.
 Our e-newsletter and website blog will now offer a richer variety of original content, featuring new contributors and expanding beyond passenger rail updates.
 We’re committed to highlighting progress across all forms of public transit and exploring how successful initiatives in other states can inspire and inform solutions here in Ohio.

 Flexibility is at the heart of our new brand.
 Our choice of fonts allows us to seamlessly incorporate various accent styles for graphics, while our visuals blend high-quality photos with original artwork for a dynamic aesthetic.
 Our chapters are evolving too, combining traditional meetings led by field experts with interactive opportunities to explore existing infrastructures and fostering social gatherings.
-Most importantly, we’re listening to you—our supporters—using your feedback to shape the stories we tell and the way we tell them.
+Most importantly, we’re listening to you - our supporters - using your feedback to shape the stories we tell and the way we tell them.

 But how do we know if this brand evolution is working?
 We’re closely monitoring key metrics like website traffic, memberships, donations, merch sales, and social media engagement.
 Since the rebrand launched in mid-July, our social media has grown by 13%, and website visits are up 32% year-over-year for June, July, and August.
 Let's look at that again.
 In the six weeks since the launch of our rebranding, our social media following across all platforms has increased by almost the same amount as it did during the previous six months and over 2,000 more people visited our site this year than during the same period last year.